 How does the program work?

 Your clinical team includes a therapist, occupational therapy assistant and a physician, who will collaborate with you to ensure you are fully benefiting from the program.
-True Self Intensive Outpatient Program runs Monday through Thursday from 3:15 to 6:15 p.m. for about four to six weeks.
+True Self Intensive Outpatient Program runs Monday, Tuesday, and Thursday from 3:15 to 6:15 p.m. for about four to six weeks.
 The treatment team will work with you to develop a customized treatment plan that is focused on your specific health needs and goals, and determine how often each week and for how may weeks you’ll participate.
 As your treatment progresses your schedule may change.

 What will I be doing in the program?